Delayed Hopf bifurcation and control of a ferrofluid interface via a time-dependent magnetic field: Supercritical Hopf bifurcation

 \section{Supercritical Hopf bifurcation}

 The system \eqref{eq:4th order ode} of four complex-valued nonlinear ODEs is challenging to analyze.
-Instead, to determine the properties of the observed bifurcation, we instead consider the second-order system \eqref{eq:2nd order ode}.
+Instead, to determine the properties of the observed bifurcation, we consider the reduced, two-mode system \eqref{eq:2nd order ode}.
 This reduction is supported by the fact that, around the critical point (\textit{i.e.}, for weak nonlinearity), the dynamics can be well approximated by a small number of harmonic modes.
-Indeed, the fully nonlinear simulation in Fig.~\ref{fig:landau}(a,b) shows that, around the critical point ($\nbr=12.5$ when $\Re(a_1)=0$), the dynamics involves effectively only two harmonic modes (the fundamental mode $k=k_f=7$ and its harmonic $k=2k_f=14$).
-For larger $\nbr$, the ``strength'' of the instability also increases (since $a_1$ increases with $\nbr$), and nonlinearity leads to the interaction of multiple harmonics modes, as seen in Fig.~\ref{fig:landau}(c).
-However, around the critical point as in Fig.~\ref{fig:landau}(a,b), Eq.~\eqref{eq:2nd order ode} still serves as a good approximation in terms of the leading-order behavior.
+Indeed, the fully nonlinear simulation in Fig.~\ref{fig:landau}(\textit{a},\textit{b}) shows that, around the critical point (here, $\nbr=12.5$ when $\Re(a_1)=0$), the dynamics involves effectively only two harmonic modes (the fundamental mode $k=k_f=7$ and its harmonic $k=2k_f=14$).
+For larger $\nbr$, the ``strength'' of the instability also increases (since $a_1$ increases with $\nbr$), and nonlinearity leads to the interaction of multiple harmonics modes, as seen in Fig.~\ref{fig:landau}(\textit{c}).
+However, around the critical point, as in Fig.~\ref{fig:landau}(\textit{a},\textit{b}), the system~\eqref{eq:2nd order ode} captures the leading-order behavior.

 The linearization of the system \eqref{eq:2nd order ode} around the fixed point $(x,y)=(0,0)$ is simply

 Thus, the dynamics of $x$ and $y$ are decoupled.
 We are only interested in leading mode, for which we have: